jhale/scientific-python/homework/homework.md

     3. Using Numpy’s built in matrix multiplication A@b.

    Use `assert` and `np.allclose` to make sure the answers are close to the answer provided by numpy's implementation.
 Time each of the above methods (use the `%timeit` magic within a cell to time execution).
 You will need to use a large linear system e.g. of at least dimension 1000 to get accurate timings.
 Comment on the results.

 ### `numpy` long question

+Instead of using a notebook, please attempt this exercise by running Python from the terminal `python3 LASTNAME_Firstname_monte_carlo.py` and edit the code using your preferred text editor (avoid Notepad on Windows, try Notepad++ or Sublime).

+On Mac, Linux and Windows, I recommend the [Anaconda Python distribution](https://www.anaconda.com/products/distribution) but you are free to use any reasonably modern distribution of Python (Linux packages, Homebrew etc.).

 The completed code for this exercise should be submitted as a Python script `LASTNAME_Firstname_monte_carlo.py`.
-Instead of using a Notebook, please try using Python from the terminal `python3 LASTNAME_Firstname_monte_carlo.py`  and edit the code using a text editor.

 Please read and follow the PEP8 style guide when writing your code.
 Most formatting issues should be taken care of by the code formatter in step 8., but